 Sanctions and Disclosure

-The sanction imposed by the Board of Ethics may be private or public.
+sanction imposed by the Board of Ethics may be private or public.
 While public sanctions may be controversial, they do provide a significant penalty for the breach of ethical behavior and may serve as a way to educate all members and perhaps rehabilitate the individual in violation.
-Sanctions also demonstrate to other ASHA members that the Code of Ethics is important and the Association is willing to enforce its standards.
-Sanctions include a reprimand (private), censure (a public reprimand), or withholding, suspension, or revocation of membership and/or certification for a period of years, up to life (ASHA, 2008b).
+Sanctions also demonstrate to other ASHA members that the Code is important and the Association is willing to enforce its standards.
+Sanctions include: Reprimand (private); Censure (a public reprimand); or Withholding, Suspension, or Revocation of membership and/or certification for a period of years, up to life (ASHA, 2016).

 The importance of an ethical code for a profession cannot be underestimated.
-The ASHA Code of Ethics serves as a framework and focused guide for professionals in support of day-to-day decision making regarding professional conduct.
-The Code of Ethics also serves to clarify the Association's mission, values, and principles.
-With the active participation of members and certificate holders, the Board of Ethics works to enforce ASHA's Code of Ethics.
-The Code of Ethics and its enforcement results in respect for the professions and positive outcomes for individuals who benefit from the work of speech-language pathologists, audiologists, and speech, language and hearing scientists.
+The Code serves as a framework and focused guide for professionals in support of day-to-day decision making regarding professional conduct.
+The Code also serves to clarify the Association's mission, values, and principles.
+With the active participation of members and certificate holders, the Board of Ethics works to enforce ASHA's Code.
+The Code and its enforcement results in respect for the professions and positive outcomes for individuals who benefit from the work of speech-language pathologists, audiologists, and speech, language and hearing scientists.

 American Speech-Language-Hearing Association.
-(2008a).
+(2017).
 Bylaws of the American Speech-Language Association [Bylaws].
-Available from http://www.asha.org/policy.
+Available from

 American Speech-Language-Hearing Association.
-(2008b).
-Statement of Practices and Procedures of the Board of Ethics [Ethics].
-Available from http://www.asha.org/policy.
+(2020).
+Practices and Procedures of the Board of Ethics [Ethics].
+Available from

 American Speech-Language-Hearing Association.
 (2017).
 Why ASHA Does Not Accept Anonymous Ethics Complaints [From the Director of Ethics].
 Available from